 Admissions Check List

-2. Uploaded copy of the applicant’s social security card (if the student does not have a social security card a copy of the student’s passport or birth certificate may be submitted).
+Upload a copy of the student’s social security card to the online application.
+If the student does nothave a social security card, a copy of the student’s passport or birth certificate may be uploaded.

-- Current school year’s grades up to the last official report
+Current school year grades including the last official report.

 International Student Policy

 Our school, in accordance with federal law, does not inquire about the immigration status of our students.
 However, it is our responsibility to remind all families that it is a violation of the Tourist B-1 or B-2 Visa to attend classes while on a B-1 or B-2 Visa, and doing so could result in a cancellation of that visa.
 If a family is considering changing a B-1 or B-2 Tourist Visa for an F-1 Student Visa, they should consult with an immigration lawyer to help them understand the implications of completing the application.